 When creating the character model for Tomb Raider's Lara Croft, creator Toby Gard was trying to make a minor adjustment to Lara's breast size.
 He selected all vertices in the breast to resize them, but the mouse slipped and they increased 150%.
 The team loved the new look and Lara's famous physique was born.

 The ridiculously long scarf worn by Hotsuma in the PS2 Shinobi is a result of a programmer gag: originally it was a normal-length one, but someone made it a lot longer, everyone liked it and they proceeded to make it even longer.

 Knights of the Old Republic has an in-universe example: soon after Revan built HK-47, Malak asked it what it thought of him, and it responded by referring to him as a "meatbag".
 Malak was really pissed, but Revan thought it was so funny that he reprogrammed HK-47 to refer to all organics as meatbags.

-Ocelot's trademark hand gesture was an improv by the motion capture actor that made everyone laugh so hard it became the character's Catch Phrase.
+Ocelot's trademark hand gesture was an improv by the motion capture actor that made everyone laugh so hard it became one of his signature traits.